postmanlabs/labs-docs/v6/postman/collection_runs/newman_with_docker.md

 2\.
 Ensure you have Docker installed and running in your system.
 Docker has extensive installation guidelines for popular operating systems.
 Choose your operating system and follow the instructions.

-To test your Docker installation execute the following command to ensure it runs without errors:
+To test your Docker installation, execute this command to ensure it runs without errors:

 ```bash
 $ docker run hello-world